jimrustle/programming-projects/fft/README.md

 on digital signal processing, graphics, and learning new languages and APIs.

-All of the implementations follow the basic idea, they open the named pipe, /tmp/mpd.fifo, and read in 2048 bytes from the audio stream.
+All of the implementations follow the basic idea, they open the named pipe, /tmp/mpd.fifo, and read in 2048 or bytes individually (!) from the audio stream.
 From this input, every other byte is dropped, and only the even indexes are kept as data.
-I have no idea why it helps clean out noise from the data, but I think it's a problem with my local configuration of MPD.
-(I have it set to output on 2 channels, rather than 1)
+(This happens in the SDL fft implementations.
+For the opengl implementation, it is *far* faster, as it uses a file descriptor instead)

-Anyway, the input data is then drawn to the screen after being shuffled through a math function to centre it around 256, and then a FFT is performed on the data.
+The input data is then drawn to the screen after being shuffled through a math function to centre it around 256, and then a FFT is performed on the data.
 Then, this data is drawn to the screen.

 In the Python/pygame implementation, I tried to make the FFT display with logarithmic bins, just to see what it would look like.